 Condensation and damp can be annoying issues for homes and there are various short and long-term ways you can deal with this problem.

 Now that you can identify major moisture-producing areas of the home, work to minimise how much will escape into your home.
 This can be achieved by drying clothing outdoors as much as possible, cooking with lids on pots and pans, and opening doors and windows daily to ventilate your home.
 Do note that these methods aren’t likely to totally reduce the moisture in your home and shouldn’t be considered long-term solutions.

 For a more long-term approach, making some modifications to your home will mean that you won’t have to make as many lifestyle changes to achieve a condensation and damp-free abode.
 Fitting your bathroom and kitchen with an appropriately sized extractor fan (or rangehood in the kitchen) will help remove a lot of the excess moisture during times when water or water vapour is being produced.

 Another permanent option is having a home ventilation system installed to help reduce or prevent condensation.
 A ventilation system will keep your home constantly ventilated so that stale, moisture-heavy air can’t settle and potentially cause mould.
-HRV ventilation systems are installed in your home’s roof cavity and work to draw in fresh air that is forced into all areas of your home through a series of ducts.
+HRV ventilation systems are installed in your home’s roof cavity and work to draw in fresh air that is forced into of your home through a series of ducts.
 As this new air is pushed in, the stale air is forced out and reduces the dampness that causes mould, mildew and condensation build ups.

 What Will the Healthy Homes Guarantee Act Mean for Ventilation and Insulation in Homes?